 Being blister prone can shape your lifestyle!
 It can force you to give up sports you're good at and activities you enjoy.
 Just read the note below from one of our customers.
 And I know of a basketballer and a triathlete who both gave away their sport prematurely, with persistant foot blisters figuring in their decision.
 Plus an underground miner who found it necessary to change his occupation because of ongoing foot blisters.

 If you're blister prone and you can't find a way to get your blister problem under control, there comes a time when you're just not prepared to put up with the pain any longer.
 And it's not just the pain, it's everything else that goes with it - it's time consuming, messy and an all-round inconvenience!

 If you’re blister prone, chances are you've tried a lot of blister products and prevention strategies already … with limited success.
 But have you tried everything?
 There are a lot of options!
-Read this page to learn about all the different ways to prevent blisters and just make sure you've tried everything before you give up.
+Read this page to learn about 14 different ways to prevent blisters and just make sure you've tried everything before you give up.